Edward D. Baker: Lincoln inauguration

-Death in battle
+Civil War

 The Civil War began April 12 when Confederate artillery fired on Fort Sumter, and three days later, President Lincoln called for 75,000 volunteers.
 Baker left the Senate to go to New York City, where he spoke for two hours to a crowd of 100,000 in Union Square on April 19.
 He was blunt: "The hour for conciliation is past; the gathering for battle is at hand, and the country requires that every man shall do his duty."
 He affirmed his own willingness to take up arms: "If Providence shall will it, this feeble hand shall draw a sword, never yet dishonored, not to fight for honor on a foreign field, but for country, for home, for law, for government, for Constitution, for right, for freedom, for humanity."
 The following day, he met with 200 men from California who wanted to form a regiment that would symbolize the commitment of the West Coast to the Union cause.
 On May 8, Baker was authorized by Secretary of War Simon Cameron to form the California Regiment with him as its commanding officer with the rank of colonel.

-Baker telegraphed Isaac J. Wistar, his San Francisco law partner, who was back in Philadelphia, and asked him to help recruit and organize the regiment.
+Baker telegraphed Isaac J. Wistar, his San Francisco law partner, who was back in Philadelphia and asked him to help recruit and organize the regiment.
 When Wistar asked about rank, Baker replied, "I cannot at this moment accept military rank without jeopardizing my seat in the Senate.
 But you know my relations with Lincoln, and if you do that for me, I can assure you that within six months I shall be a Major-General and you shall have a Brigadier-General's commission and a satisfactory command under me."
 Baker wrote to Lincoln on June 11, asking that he be given a command that would "not make him second to everybody."
 His efforts paid off; on July 31, Lincoln sent the Senate names of men he was recommending for appointments as brigadier generals.
 On the list, besides Charles Stone, Ulysses Grant and others, was Edward Baker.